devleaks/cockpitdecks-docs/docs/Button/Button Index.md

 The `index` attribute is a mandatory attribute of a Button.
 It designate a very precise button on the deck.
 Hence, it defines what the button is capable of performing and how it will be rendered.

+Button Index is specified in the Deck Type definition of the deck.

 # Indices for Streamdeck Devices

 ![[streamdeck.png]]